 - 4 Sally can't live without talk shows.
-Sally to talk shows: - 5 In the past, when there was no TV, people spent their evenings telling stories.
-In the past, when there was no TV, people would - 6 He started hosting this show two years ago.
-He for two years. - Complete the text with the correct form of the words below.
+Sally is addicted to talk shows. - In the past, when there was no TV, people spent their evenings telling stories.
+In the past, when there was no TV, people would spend their evenings telling stories. - 6 He started hosting this show two years ago.
+He has been hosting this show for two years. - Complete the text with the correct form of the words below.
 There is one extra word.